ItsCinnabar/Listrr/README.md

 Specifically its a fork from before Ultimate decided to be greedy and require you to pay him to gain features.
 Not even new features, he just locked current ones randomly behind a paywall.
 Well, this fork still works if you self host!
 At some point I'll probably figure out how the new one works, but he decided to fully remove appsettings.json and edit/change up its format.
 So, that will require a bit of work to decipher...

-Pre) You'll need to either edit a ton or just go make a brand new domain (dot.tk?) and have this be the base site on the root /

 1) Clone this git to your box, if using linux, edit the docker file to include at the top
 ```
 FROM mcr.microsoft.com/dotnet/core/aspnet:2.1.11-alpine3.9